tremor-rs/tremor-www/docs/getting-started/index.md

 This will load the `main` troy and also tell tremor where to look for libraries to include.
 Remember there is a `getstarted/lib` folder.

 :::info
-`TREMOR_PATH` is an environment variable that tells tremor where to look for libraries, if you installed tremor via a package the standard library will automatically be put in a place where trmeor looks, if not you might have to define `TREMOR_PATH` yourself.
+[`TREMOR_PATH`] is an environment variable that tells tremor where to look for libraries, if you installed tremor via a package the standard library will automatically be put in a place where Tremor looks, if not you might have to define [`TREMOR_PATH`] yourself.
 :::

 We are going to see a lot of logs in our terminal and when we type something, Tremor will actually echo it back at us: